OpenDSA/OpenDSA-DevStack/README.md

 ## Development Workflow:

 The provisioning script will clone the OpenDSA, OpenDSA-LTI, and code-workout repositories inside the OpenDSA-DevStack directory.
-OpenDSA-DevStack directory is shared between your host machine and the virtual machine, so you can do your development to any of these repositories on your host machine using your preferred tools or IDEs (from "outide" the virtual machine).
+OpenDSA-DevStack directory is shared between your host machine and the virtual machine, so you can do your development to any of these repositories on your host machine using your preferred tools or IDEs (from "outside" the virtual machine).
 All changes you make will take effect immediately, and you can test them through the virtual machine server URLs provided earlier.
 You can commit and push your changes from your host machine. **However, if you want to compile books in OpenDSA, you have to do that from within the virtual machine.** Do so as follows:

 1. Open a new terminal within your virtual machine
 2. `$ cd OpenDSA-DevStack`